-Osteoarthritis (OA) often affects joints in the hand, knee, hip, and spine.
+OA often affects joints in the hands, knees, hips, and spine.
 It can affect any joint.
 OA can occur in one joint or many.
-It often be on one side of the body more than the other.
+It can often be on one side of the body more than the other.
 Some people have symptoms that get worse.
 Others have symptoms that stay the same.

 - Joint pain that is worse with activity and gets better with rest

 - A grating or creaking sound when moving the joint

 - Joint stiffness

 Getting the most out of your doctor appointment.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
 Accessed August 24, 2021.

 Osteoarthritis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: https://www.niams.nih.gov/health-topics/osteoarthritis.
 Accessed August 24, 2021.

 Osteoarthritis (OA) of the hip.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/osteoarthritis-oa-of-the-hip.
 Accessed August 24, 2021.

 Osteoarthritis (OA) of the knee.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/osteoarthritis-oa-of-the-knee.
 Accessed August 24, 2021.